Month 12, Day 17, Thursday 11:55 p.m.

 Maybe Thaddeus had taken an apprentice in the hopes that he could, through imparting his own knowledge and ideas to someone with a similar lack of self-imposed limitations, create a companion for himself.

 Thaddeus lifted his head, latching on to that itch.
 It wasn’t just irritation.
-It was confusion.
-Something didn’t make sense.
+It was confusion—something didn’t make sense.
 Why would someone like Sebastien Siverling, proud and angry, bend his neck to a Westbay?
-If he were the type to do that, he never would have gotten into an argument or rivalry with the other boy.
+Were he the type to do that, he never would have gotten into an argument or rivalry with the other boy.
 He wouldn’t have had the gall to look Thaddeus in the eye.

 Siverling had been prone to wincing, some better hidden than others.
 He had been sure to face away from the light.
 He had kept his hands under the table, pressed against it, or in his pockets.
 He’d spoken as little as possible, moved as little as possible, maintaining impeccable posture.
 And despite Thaddeus’s watchful gaze, he had refused to keep casting over approximately two hundred thaums.